ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 - `compile_proc` populates the parameters in the function header, fills-in the function's initialization section that sets up local arrays, clears these arrays (whether local or global) that need to be zero-initialized or reset to zero, appends the `compile_main` code.
 - `compile`, resp. `compile_batch`, compiles the function, resp. functions, into an executable object/file or assembly object/file.
   - On same-machine CPU backends, these functions also dynamically load (if applicable) the code (since there's shared program memory for all cores) -- `compile_batch` includes the same resulting (dyn-loaded) object in the code output for all functions.
   - On GPU-like backends, we cannot load the code at compile time.
-For example, the CUDA driver API function `cuModuleLoadDataEx` loads the module into _the current context_, which is device-specific, so it must be called from within `link`.
+For example, the CUDA driver API function `cuModuleLoadDataEx` loads the module into _the current context_, which is device-specific, so it must be called from within `link` or `link_batch`.
-    - Within `link`, the `cuda` backend first calls `Cudajit.ctx_set_current` (if needed) and only then `Cudajit.module_load_data_ex`.
+    - Within `link` and `link_batch`, the `cuda` backend first calls `Cudajit.ctx_set_current` (if needed) and only then `Cudajit.module_load_data_ex`.
+    - GPU-like backends necessitate distinguishing between `link` and `link_batch`, to prevent the same code from being loaded as multiple modules.

 ### Conditionally emitting the tracing debugger code